JenniferLing/projects/sensespotting/sensespotting_2/README.md

 **NOTE:**
-Training of the PSD classifier can need a long time!
+Training of the PSD classifier may need a long time!